Smartlogic-Semaphore-Limited/workbench-widget-api/doc/Configuration.md

 "ready" message from widget before trying to send a notification to the widget provider
 - semwidgets:notificationEmail - the widget provider e-mail address where
 OM Application tries to send e-mail notifications about issues with widgets
-- "semfun:currentTchGraphUri()" - If you are using the SPARQL editor for the model you wish to add the widget to then you can use this SPARQL as written.
+- semfun:currentTchGraphUri() - If you are using the SPARQL editor for the model you wish to add the widget to then you can use this SPARQL as written.
 However, if you wish to add the widget to a different model you will need to replace "semfun:currentTchGraphUri()" with the URI of the model to which you are adding the widget with .tch appended to it, for example